• VIEW ALL ADVENTURES

 July 7, 2026 Allison & Danielle

-In this conversation, Amber talks about the connection between body image and nature, why she never sends anyone into a challenge alone, and a moment on a beach in Sayulita that reminded her exactly why this work matters.
+In this conversation, Amber talks about the connection between body image and nature, why she never sends anyone into a challenge alone, and a moment on a beach that reminded her exactly why this work matters.
 All photos courtesy of Amber Karnes.

 How has adventure healed your body image?